 With the engine running and the parking brake applied,

-- after a maximum of 15 minutes, stop inflating and read the pressure (on pressure gauge 5).
+- After a maximum of 15 minutes, stop inflating and read the pressure (on pressure gauge 2);

-Note: while the container is emptying (approximately 30 seconds), the pressure gauge 5 will briefly indicate a pressure of up to 6 bar.
-The pressure will then drop.
+Note: while the bottle is emptying (approximately 30 seconds), the pressure gauge 2 will indicate briefly a pressure of 6 bar, then the pressure drops.

-- adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 6.
+- Adjust the pressure: to increase it, continue inflation with the kit; to reduce it, press button 1.

 If a minimum pressure of 1.8 bar is not reached after 15 minutes, repair is not possible; do not drive the vehicle but contact an approved dealer.